© Keith Saunders

 An advocate for her instrument as well as for contemporary composition, Genevieve has commissioned and premiered works by composers as wide-ranging as Australians Lou Bennett, Brett Dean, Elena Kats-Chernin, Andrea Keller, Mary Finsterer, Hollis Taylor, Paul Grabowsky, Liza Lim and Ben Frost, as well as Erkki-Sven Tüür (Estonia), John Surman (UK), Max de Wardener (UK), Jan Bang (Norway), Christian Fennesz (Germany) and Wang Peng (China).

 Genevieve currently serves on the board of A New Approach (ANA) and chairs ANA's Advisory Group.
 She's a former Chair of the Australian Music Centre board (2016-21), artistic director and co-executive producer for Finding Our Voice (2021-23), artistic advisor to UKARIA Cultural Centre (2015-23), and inaugural artistic director for Musica Viva's FutureMakers (2015-22).
 Her curatorial expertise has been sought out by LiveWorks (Performance Space 2020-22), Rising (2019-20), Adelaide Festival (2019), and Melbourne Recital Centre, where she was artist-in-residence (2018).
+She's currently the curator for Utzon Music, Sydney Opera House.

 With an extensive and ever-expanding discography, Genevieve has won ARIA (Australian Recording Industry) and AIR (Australian Independent Record Labels Association) awards, Helpmann and Green Room awards, Churchill, Freedman and Australia Council Fellowships, the Melbourne Prize for Music (Outstanding Musician Award), Excellence in Classical Music (Australian Women in Music Awards), John Truscott Artists Award, and the Sidney Myer Individual Performing Arts Award.
+In 2024, Breathing Space won Work of the Year, Electroacoustic/Sound Art in the AMC/APRA AMCOS Art Music Awards, and Genevieve was honoured with the National Luminary award.

 “Wit, sensuality and mind-boggling flamboyance”